 There are currently two major categories of Hotspots that DoorDash utilizes.

-Dynamic Hotspots will appear on a driver’s app when there is a particularly high volume of orders in a given area at a certain day and time.
+Dynamic Hotspots will appear on a driver’s app when there is a particularly high volume of orders in a given area on a certain day and time.
 It will appear as a red area on the map.

 Drivers do not have to physically be within the red area to receive orders, but they will increase their chances of getting orders the closer they are to the red area.